 How does it work?

-The LIOS Distributed Temperature Sensing systems use light, more specifically the Raman effect, to measure temperature.
+The Luna Distributed Temperature Sensing systems use light, more specifically the Raman effect, to measure temperature.

 In one end of the system, a laser sends a pulse of light into – and through – the optical fiber.
 We call this light pulse, the incident light.
 Most of the light travels along in the fiber but a small portion scatters at every point along the fiber.